Resende-Lab/PopulationGenomicsSC/readme.md

-## *The Evolution of Starch Biosynthesis During Post-Domestication Improvement in Sweet Corn*
+### The Evolution of Starch Biosynthesis During Post-Domestication Improvement in Sweet Corn

+This repository was created to store and share the data and scripts for the paper above.

+DOI:

+Below, we described the content.

 -----